Set Challenge configurations

 22 })

 1. Add the callback function.
-This function activates when the CAPTCHA is solved successfully or when it is invalid.
-It must be added to the window object of your CAPTCHA page to react according to the CAPTCHA status—for example, to close the modal after the CAPTCHA is successfully solved.
+This function activates when the CAPTCHA is solved successfully or when it’s invalid.
+It must be added to the window object of your CAPTCHA page to react according to the CAPTCHA status, such as to close the modal after the CAPTCHA is successfully solved.
 We recommend including a script that recreates the requests that originally received the ABR in order to ensure the expected page flow.

-If the Challenge is not solved (that is, isValid is false), you do not need to create a script to remove the modal because a new Challenge will appear.
-If the model is removed, the user will be stuck and unable to proceed.
+If the Challenge is not solved (that is, isValid returns false), you do not need to create a script to remove the modal because a new Challenge will appear.
+If the modal is removed, the user will be stuck and unable to proceed.

 If you do not define a callback function, the page reloads when the CAPTCHA is solved unless you include a url query-param in the page URL.
 In this case, the URL will change accordingly.